Know Your Mistakes: Towards Preventing Overreliance on Task-Oriented Conversational AI Through Accountability Modeling

 Firstly, we study the impact of filtering only possible false positive slots whose probabilities are less than $\tau_{\operatorname{fp}}$ (Line 3-4, Algo~\ref{algo1}).
 We can observe that increasing $\tau_{\operatorname{fp}}$ reduces FPR.
-However, this process also filters correct slots with $p_s < \tau_{\operatorname{fp}}$, thereby increasing the FNR.
-As a result, we can observe that the JGA and Slot-F1 start degrading after $\tau_{\operatorname{fp}}=0.1$ due to increasing FNR.
+However, this process also filters correct slots with $p_{\operatorname{slot}} < \tau_{\operatorname{fp}}$, thereby increasing the FNR.
+As a result, we can observe that the JGA starts degrading when $\tau_{\operatorname{fp}}>0.1$ due to increasing FNR.
 Since we are discarding slots based on a threshold, no additional cost is involved in generating slot values.

-Next, we analyze the impact of correcting possible false negative slots with different $\tau_{\operatorname{fn}}$ (Line 5-8, Algo~\ref{algo1}).
+Next, we analyze the impact of correcting only possible false negative slots with different $\tau_{\operatorname{fn}}$ (Line 5-8, Algo~\ref{algo1}).
 We can observe that decreasing $\tau_{\operatorname{fn}}$ reduces FNR.
-However, this process also tries to include false positive slots with $p_s \geq \tau_{\operatorname{fn}}$, thereby increasing the FPR.
-Consequently, the JGA and Slot-F1 drop after $\tau_{\operatorname{fn}}=0.5$.
-Note that it is not a problem in $\mathcal{M_{\operatorname{oracle-correct}}}$ as only the slots that belong to ground truth get updated.
-As a result, FPR remains unaffected by the increase in $\tau_{\operatorname{fn}}$.
-Note that correcting false negatives involves generating or extracting the slot values, which is inversely proportional to $\tau_{\operatorname{fn}}$.
-We denote the percentage of updated turns as the additional cost in Table~\ref{tbl:fpfn}.
-On average, 1.1 slots are modified per updated turn.
+However, this process also tries to include false positive slots with $p_{\operatorname{slot}} \geq \tau_{\operatorname{fn}}$, thereby increasing the FPR.
+Consequently, JGA drops when $\tau_{\operatorname{fn}}<0.5$.
+Note that correcting false negatives involves generating the slot values.
+In Table~\ref{tbl:fpfn}, we denote this generation cost by the percentage of turns that require slot-value generation to rectify false negatives.
+This generation cost is inversely proportional to $\tau_{\operatorname{fn}}$.
+On average, slot values are generated for 1.1 slots per updated turn.